Aitia-IIOT/ah5-docs-java-spring/docs/support_systems/translation_manager.md

 }
 ```

-Service consumer systems have to specify the reqired [data model identifiers](../api/primitives.md#datamodelid) as interface property requirements when orchestrating for a service provider or requesting a translation bridge directly from TranslationManager.
+Service consumer systems have to specify the required [data model identifiers](../api/primitives.md#datamodelid) as interface property requirements when orchestrating for a service provider or requesting a translation bridge directly from TranslationManager.
 Service orchestration example:

 ```
 {